craigthackerx/azure-challenge/README.md

 ### Prerequisites

 - A Github account
-- An Azure Free Account with an Azure Tenant already setup
+- An Azure Free Account with an Azure Tenant already setup - You can use your GitHub account for Single-Sign on if it is not already been used for a trial in the past.
 - A credit card for ID check when signing up with Microsoft.  *I am not responsible for anyone not using low or free tier with credits*
 - Familarise yourself with [a Azure Naming convention](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations).
 Using a consistent naming convention is desirable